somacdivad/grinpy/README.md

 *A NetworkX extension for calculating graph invariants.*

 ### What is it?
-GrinPy is an extension for NetworkX used for calculating graph invariants for simple graphs.
+GrinPy is an extension for NetworkX used for calculating graph invariants of simple graphs.

-NP-hard invariants in the latest version include:
+NP-hard invariants in this version include:

 * Chromatic number
 * Clique number